Course Title: Industry Awareness Project

-You will be required to choose a partner (or partners) and attend regular meetings with your team and project supervisor to identify a project and decide the necessary focus before you start practical work on the project.
-Teams will be required to schedule meetings, maintain logs of meeting, allocate work among themselves and finally arrive at a consensual percentage allocation of the final report.
+You will be required to form a small team, and will be allocated a mentor.
+You should attend regular meetings with your team and project mentor to identify a project and decide the necessary focus before you start practical work on the project.
+Teams are required to use project management practices to plan tasks and record progress.

-Canvas will be used for team communications and submissions throughout.
+Canvas will be used for communication and assessment submissions throughout.

 Overview of Learning Resources